 |Dr. Stephen Cass|

-The clinical education is less formal and comprises teaching on a variety of topics both while in the operating room and in the clinic, including the inter-disciplinary clinics (Sinus, Hearing, Cleft Palate, Voice, Vascular Malformation, and Sleep).
-The pediatric otolaryngology fellow is also expected to attend monthly departmental-wide morbidity and mortality conference and bi-monthly pediatric otolaryngology grand rounds.
-He/She is encouraged to attend all other relevant weekly departmental conferences geared towards the otolaryngology residents (e.g. head and neck tumor board, radiology conference and other non-pediatric grand rounds).
+The clinical education is less formal and is comprised of teaching on a variety of topics both while in the operating room and in the clinic, including the inter-disciplinary clinics (Sinus, Hearing, Cleft Palate, Voice, Vascular Malformation, and Sleep).
+The pediatric otolaryngology fellow also is expected to attend monthly departmental-wide morbidity and mortality conferences and bi-monthly pediatric otolaryngology grand rounds.
+Fellows are encouraged to attend all other relevant weekly departmental conferences geared toward the otolaryngology residents (e.g. head and neck tumor board, radiology conference and other non-pediatric grand rounds).

 Monthly quality improvement conferences are held in the Department of Otolaryngology at the University of Colorado School of Medicine and is used to discuss patient care issues in relationship to outcome measures.
-This quality improvement conference is one that provides experiential learning for system errors.
-Complications are presented at this conference by the fellow or resident surgeon who participated, with the attending surgeon present.
-The fellow is expected to present and to research and understand the literature related to their individual complications, understand the impact as well as the system’s contribution to the complication and follow the Healthcare Matrix model for one to two cases a month.
+This quality improvement conference provides experiential learning for system errors.
+Complications are presented by the fellow or resident surgeon who participated, with the attending surgeon present.
+The fellow is expected to present, research, and understand the literature related to their individual complications.
+The fellow also should understand the impact and the system’s contribution to the complication and follow the Healthcare Matrix model for one to two cases a month.

 A multi-disciplinary tumor board occurs every Monday morning.
-This is a combined board for the University of Colorado Hospital, Denver Health Medical Center and Veterans Affairs Medical Center.
-Outside private otolaryngologists also bring cases to present.
-The residents present cases to the board, pathology and radiology are reviewed by the faculty from those areas, and treatment issues are discussed among the surgeons, radiation oncologists and medical oncologists.
-Additional dental prosthetics faculty and other faculty are present as needed.
+This is a combined board for the University of Colorado Hospital, Denver Health Medical Center, and Veterans Affairs Medical Center.
+Outside private otolaryngologists also present cases.
+The residents present cases to the board.
+The pathology and radiology are reviewed by faculty from those areas and treatment issues are discussed among the surgeons, radiation oncologists, and medical oncologists.
+Additional dental prosthetics faculty and other faculty attend as needed.

-The monthly Pediatric Otolaryngology Journal Club will be organized by the pediatric otolaryngology fellow under the supervision of one of the pediatric faculty.
+The monthly Pediatric Otolaryngology Journal Club is organized by the pediatric otolaryngology fellow under the supervision of one of the pediatric faculty.
 It allows the faculty to informally teach the fellow how to evaluate medical literature.

-There are local meetings and educational courses held on the campus, which fellows are encouraged to participate in which include:
+There are local meetings and educational courses held on the campus that fellows are encouraged to participate in, including: